Pop Culture Madness!

 Kleenex disposable tissues were introduced.
 The pop-up box was released in 1928.
 They started making the handy pocket pack of tissues in 1932.

-There are a series of 70-foot-long concrete arrows that bisects the country longitudinally all the way from SF to NYC, all designed to direct Postal Service aerial traffic.
+A series of 70-foot-long concrete arrows bisecting the country longitudinally from SF to NYC, all designed to direct Postal Service aerial traffic.

 This year's introduction of iodized salt to areas in America previously without it resulted in an increase of 15 IQ points in those places.